 Related post: Does no contact work with an avoidant ex?

 3. Walk away on good terms

-As we discussed above, avoidants don’t like messy situations and if things turn ugly after the breakup, it creates too much distance and chaos for him or her to overcome.
+As we discussed above, avoidants don’t like messy situations, and if things turn ugly after the breakup, it creates too much distance and chaos for them to overcome.

 They’re going to overthink the path back to you and opt to remain apart because the damage seems too drastic to fix.

-Avoid this by simply stating how you feel, wish them well and walk away.
+Avoid this by simply stating how you feel, wishing them well, and walking away.